 Take a peek at resources that are available to help you plan for life after high school!
 It's a great big world and can be scary.
 There is no doubt about that!
 There are so many options to choose from and so many possibilities.
 The great thing is, there are options and no one way is the right way.
-With guidance from us at school, you, and any other supports that your child has, we can help make the choices a little clearer.
+As students make their transitions into and through high school and are looking for more challenging coursework, we offer College In The Schools (CITS), CLEP and PSEO.

 Scholarship Info: http://www.isd507.k12.mn.us/page/3140